zo0o0ot/hacktoberfest-issue-howto/README.md

 ### Give suggestions on a possible path to pursue to accomplish the task.
 Consider giving some architectural advice on the sort of change you're looking to see.

+### Tags, Tags, Tags!
+There are websites that help people find Hacktoberfest tickets to do, and many of them allow the potential coder to filter by tags/labels.
+If you want your ticket to be found, use tags in your labels section that will make your issues appear in these lists!
+Here are some tags to consider using in your issue labels:
+ * up-for-grabs
+ * first-timers-only
+ * trivial
+ * beginner
+ * "easy pick"
+ * "good first issue"
+ * "help wanted"
+ * newcomers
+ * jump-in
+ * easy
+ * documentation
+ * tests
+Aim to be truthful with your tags.
+Don't tag everything with trivial if you don't think it will be.

 ### Be communicative when people offer to help.
-Folks will often reach out in the issue comemnts before getting into the code.
+Folks will often reach out in the issue comments before getting into the code.
 Be supportive.

 # Advice for Hackertoberfest First Timers and Noobs: